yuanbing/careers/README.rst

 Portfolio Review
 ----------------
-Once submitted, we review a candidate's portfolio to assess experience and qualifications.
+Once submitted, we review a candidate's resume to assess experience and qualifications.
 We try to do this within one business day.
 After the review, there should be one of three outcomes:

     1. Fast track to `Phone Interview`_
     2. Schedule `Phone Screen`_